discussion

 • 24:23-27 False Christs appear.

-• 24:28 The carcasses could be those martyred by the antichrist, 666, before the rapture of Revelation 14:14-16, at the second coming.
+• 24:28 The carcasses could be those martyred by the beast, 666, before the rapture of Revelation 14:14-16, at the second coming.
 They could also represent the followers of Satan who die at the second coming at that time.
 Carcasses of both will be present at that time and that may be the meaning of this mysterious passage.
 The persecution and martyrdom of Christians in the great tribulation is described in great detail in the book of Revelation (especially Revelation13:1-14:13).
 In Revelation 17:6, the Great Harlot is "drunken with the blood of the saints and with the blood of the martyrs of Jesus".

 • 24:29-31 Rapture and resurrection of believers to meet Jesus in the clouds (Revelation 14:14-16).
 Click here for more info.